Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 # Change NCN Image Root Password and SSH Keys

-Customize the NCN images by changing the root password or adding different ssh keys for the root account.
+Customize the NCN images by changing the root password or adding different SSH keys for the root account.
 This procedure shows this process being done any time after the first time installation of the CSM software has been completed and the PIT node is booted as a regular master node.
 To change the NCN image during an installation while the PIT node is booted as the PIT node,